 How to claim Housing Benefit

-Anyone who pays rent to the council, a private landlord or a housing association can make a claim for Housing Benefit to help with their rent payments.
-Entitlement is based on the amount of rent charged and rooms needed, your personal income and circumstances and the circumstances of anyone living in your household.
+Anyone who pays rent to the council, a private landlord or a housing association can make a claim for help with their rent payments.
+Most people should do this as part of a claim for Universal Credit.

 To claim Housing Benefit you can simply fill in our online claim form.
 The form will give you an idea of how much Housing Benefit you may get and allow you to continue to make your claim.
 Any information that you need to provide in support of your claim will be shown near the end of the form.
 Our evidence page shows the kind of documents that we can accept as evidence.